-To maintain their status as a recognized student organization, groups must collectively complete a total of at least fifty (50) community service hours during an academic year.
+To achieve recognition under the Student Organization Leadership Development (SOLD Program) tiered system, student organizations must collectively complete a minimum of at least fifty (50) community service hours during an academic semester to reach the Achieving Organization designation and must collectively complete a minimum of at least (100) community service hours during an academic semester to reach the Exceling Organization designation.
 To assist our student groups, the University has established relationships with local agencies that offer a variety of dates and times to accommodate to your group's needs.